haacked/haacked.com/_posts/2026/2026-07-16-remote-commit-signing.md

 That changes the threat model.
 Malware can't steal a key it can't read.
 The best it can do is request a signature, and an unexpected approval prompt is a pretty good alarm bell.
 A stolen laptop yields nothing usable.
 And since each machine's key lives and dies in that machine's enclave, revoking the key for a laptop I sold is a one-line change instead of a fire drill.

+> [!IMPORTANT]
+> That alarm bell only rings if you check "Requires Authentication" when you create the key in Secretive.
+You can't change it later, only create a new key.
+Without it, the enclave signs silently for any process running as you, which quietly deletes most of the benefit described above.
+Relatedly, when Secretive prompts you, it offers to persist the approval for a period of time.
+During that window, signing is silent too.
+Keep it short.

 The tradeoff is the same as the feature: the key can't leave the machine.
 Which brings us back to my problem.

 ## The Setup